adborbas/issue_template/.github/contributing.md

 ### Fixing bugs

+Fixing a simple bug is a great way of starting contributing code to Bitrise.
 If you have found a bug that you would like to fix please follow the process below.

 1. Create an [Issue](${step_repo_url}/issues/new/choose)
 1. Read the [Coding Guideline](#coding-guideline)
 1. Open a [Pull Request](${step_repo_url}/pulls/new)

-You can also check [Github issues](${step_repo_url}/issues) and [discuss](https://discuss.bitrise.io/) for any open bug that you can contribute to.
+You can also check [Github issues](${step_repo_url}/issues) and [discuss](https://discuss.bitrise.io/) for open bugs that you can contribute to.

 ### 🚧 Adding features